• Skip to primary navigation

 Healthy Peanut Butter Granola is a simple homemade recipe filled with chunky clusters of whole, healthy ingredients.
 Made completely gluten and dairy-free, and ready in 30 minutes or less!

-The best granola recipe you’ll ever make
+The best homemade peanut butter granola recipe you’ll ever make

-For as long as I can remember, I’ve been making my own granola.
-It’s always been one of my favorite snacks, and while I do still buy granola, I almost always have a batch of the homemade stuff on hand.
+I’ve been making my own granola for as long as I can remember.
+It’s always been one of my favorite snacks!
+And while I do still buy it occasionally, I almost always have a batch of homemade on hand.
+Making my own allows me to control exactly what’s included, right down to the amount of sweetness or the level of crunchiness.

 Ingredients in healthy peanut butter granola

-In terms of tools, you’ll need a baking sheet, parchment paper, a mixing bowl, a mixing utensil, and these measuring cups: 1/4 tsp, 1 tsp, 1 tbsp, 1/4 cup, 1/3 cup, 1/2 cup, and 1 cup.
+In terms of tools, you’ll need a baking sheet, parchment paper, a mixing bowl, a mixing utensil, and the following measuring cup sizes: 1/4 tsp, 1 tsp, 1 tbsp, 1/4 cup, 1/3 cup, 1/2 cup, and 1 cup.

 How to make granola

-To start, preheat the oven to 325F and line a baking sheet with parchment paper.
+To start, preheat the oven to 325°F and line a baking sheet with parchment paper.

 In a large bowl, mix the oats, salt, chia seeds, and cinnamon.